mzazon/awesome-cloud-projects/gcp/data-privacy-compliance-data-loss-prevention-security-command-center/data-privacy-compliance-data-loss-prevention-security-command-center.md

    echo "✅ Cloud Function deployed for automated DLP finding processing"
    ```

-   The Cloud Function is now deployed and ready to process DLP findings, create Security Command Center findings, and trigger automated responses based on data sensitivity and compliance requirements.
+   The Cloud Function is now deployed with the latest Python 3.12 runtime and ready to process DLP findings, create monitoring metrics, and trigger automated responses based on data sensitivity and compliance requirements.

-5. **Configure Workload Identity for Secure Authentication**:
+5. **Configure Service Account for Secure Authentication**:

-   Workload Identity provides secure, keyless authentication for Cloud Functions to access Google Cloud services.
+   Service accounts provide secure, keyless authentication for Cloud Functions to access Google Cloud services.
 This eliminates the need for service account keys while ensuring proper authorization for DLP operations and Security Command Center integration.

    ```bash
    # Create service account for the function